ding05/geo_st_grid_graph_converter/README.md

-# Geo Spatiotemporal Grid to Graph Converter
+# Geo-Spatiotemporal Grid to Graph Converter

 This program converts a geographic spatiotemporal grid in a NetCDF file into a graph in NumPy array files.